runningman84/docker-cgate/README.md

 MAILSERVER_DOMAIN | The primary domain of the mailserver | example.org
 MAILSERVER_HOSTNAME | The hostname of the mailserver | mail.example.org
 HELPER_THREADS | The number of helper threads for cgpav and DKIM | 3
-SPAMASSASIN_HOST | The hostname of the spamd service | localhost SPAMASSASIN_PORT | The port of the spamd service | 783
+CGPAV_SPAMASSASIN_HOST | The hostname of the spamd service | localhost CGPAV_SPAMASSASIN_PORT | The port of the spamd service | 783
+CGPAV_VIRUS_ACTION | How to handle infected mails | none (virus scanning disabled) CGPAV_SPAM_ACTION | How to handle spam mais | addheaderjunk

+CGPAV and DKIM filters are preconfigured.
+The CGPAV filter scans using spamassassin and the DKIM filter signs and verifes messages.

 Finally
 ----